 Here is how to upgrade to Pro and activate the license in MacCleaner Pro:

-- Launch MacCleaner Pro and click the Get Pro button in the top right corner.
+- Launch MacCleaner Pro and click the Unlock Full Version button.

 - After making a purchase, you will receive an email with the license key.
 If you don’t see the message, please check the Spam folder.

 - Switch to program again and click Enter License Key.
 Also, you can open the window for entering the license key by clicking MacCleaner Pro in the menu bar and selecting License info…

 - Enter your license key from the email and click to activate it.